Ballard Smith (baseball): Sports career

 Smith joined the front office of San Diego Mariners, a WHA team recently purchased by Kroc.
 Smith was vice president and general manager of the Mariners before joining Kroc's San Diego Padres as vice president in 1977.
 In 1979, he succeeded Kroc as team president.

 Ordered to control spending, Smith enabled the 1983 free agent signing of first baseman Steve Garvey after persuading Ace Parking and KFMB-AM radio to invest money in the Padres, convincing them that their revenues would increase if the team succeeded.
 In 1984, they signed relief pitcher Goose Gossage using a long-term annuity at the suggestion of Dick Freeman, the Padres’ chief financial officer, an innovative move to lessen the immediate financial obligations.
 Padres general manager Jack McKeon also arranged to acquire third baseman Graig Nettles in a trade with the New York Yankees.
 However, with Yankees owner George Steinbrenner wanting to talk to team owners, not McKeon, Smith finalized the deal on the account of being Kroc's son-in-law.
 That season, the Padres won their first National League pennant.
 Smith also served on the executive committee of Major League Baseball from 1981 to 1985.

 In 1986, the Padres banned beer in the clubhouse.
 Smith commented that the team's potential legal responsibility along with a 3,000 percent rise in liability insurance in eight years led to the decision.
 Gossage was fined and suspended by the team after criticizing Smith and Padres owner Joan Kroc for the ban.
 Fans blamed Smith in 1987 for failing to sign free agent Tim Raines, who was offered a two-year contract for $1.1 million annually by San Diego after he made $1.5 million the previous year with Montreal.
 Smith resigned from the Padres mid-season in 1987.

 Later years

 Smith also served on the board of directors of McDonald's from 1983 to 1997.
 He subsequently moved to Idaho and to other business interests and activities.
 In 2012, Smith co-founded an educational non-profit called Science of Sport with University of Arizona professor Ricardo Valerdi aimed at promoting STEM education through sports examples.
-Smith served as executive director for the non-profit which has established educational programs for the San Diego Padres, Los Angeles Angels of Anaheim, Arizona Diamondbacks, Colorado Rockies, and Washington Nationals.
+Smith served as their executive director.